 If you have pain when urinating and constant discomfort in the bladder, you may have interstitial cystitis or painful bladder syndrome.
-At Women’s Pelvic Surgery of North Jersey, board-certified urogynecologist, Dr. Khashayar Shakiba can help you manage interstitial cystitis and find relief with the most up-to-date methods available.
+At Women’s Pelvic Surgery of North Jersey, board-certified urogynecologist, Dr. Khashayar Shakiba and Dr. Kateryna Kolesnikova can help you manage interstitial cystitis and find relief with the most up-to-date methods available.
 If you live in Hackensack, New Jersey or the surrounding areas, call the office or book online to learn more about treatment for this bladder condition.

 Interstitial cystitis is a chronic condition that causes painful and uncomfortable sensations in the bladder.
 You may have pelvic pain, bladder pressure, and pain when urinating.
 It occurs when the communication between your bladder and brain get confused.
 Usually, when your bladder gets full, pelvic nerves tell the brain it’s time to urinate.
 When you have interstitial cystitis, the communication comes more often, and you feel the urge to go more often with smaller volumes of urine.